DiceDB/docs/src/content/docs/commands/BFADD.md

 ```

 In this example, the key and item are non-string values.
 An error is raised indicating the wrong type of value.

-## Conclusion

-The `BFADD` command is a powerful tool for managing Bloom Filters in DiceDB.
-It allows for efficient membership testing with a small probability of false positives.
-By understanding its parameters, return values, and error handling, you can effectively utilize this command in your DiceDB applications.